kubernetes/enhancements/keps/sig-cluster-lifecycle/20190122-Certificates-copy-for-kubeadm-join--control-plane.md

 - Etcd CA ert and key (`/etc/kubernetes/pki/etcd/ca.crt` and `/etc/kubernetes/pki/etcd/ca.key`)

-Please note that client certificates are not part of the above list of certificates because `kubeadm join --control-plane` workoflow generates new client certificats taking care of adding SANS specifically for the joining node.
+Please note that client certificates are not part of the above list of certificates because `kubeadm join --control-plane` workoflow generates new client certificates taking care of adding SANS specifically for the joining node.

 #### The TTL-token